Hot water systems

-In hot water storage systems for residential buildings, hot water must be heated to a minimum of 60° Celsius to prevent the growth of bacteria such as Legionella.
+In hot water storage systems for residential buildings, hot water must be heated to a minimum of 60°C to prevent the growth of bacteria such as Legionella.

-A tempering device ensures that the hot water is delivered to taps at a maximum of 50° Celsius.
-This temperature is sufficient for domestic hygiene purposes and effectively reduces the risk of scalding-related injuries from hot water.
+The fitment of a temperature control device ensures that the hot water is delivered to taps at a maximum of 50°C. This temperature is sufficient for domestic hygiene purposes and effectively reduces the risk of scalding-related injuries from hot water.

 Solar and heat pump endorsement